 Of course there needed to be a traumatic event or events for you feel overwhelmed and experience trauma.
 The distinction to be made is the effects of trauma are something you experience on an individual basis and something that can now be worked with on an individual level.

-This changes the focus from an event we can't change to being able to work with your nervous system to understand and release those felt experiences of overwhelm.
+This changes the focus from an event we can't change to being able to work with your nervous system, emotional responses, and thinking patterns to understand and release those felt experiences of overwhelm.
 Make sense?

 If your overwhelming experience/s are not worked through you may become "stuck."
-You can start to display patterns such as fluctuating between stress and collapse.
+You can start to fluctuate between stress and collapse.
 You might experience mental and physical health issues, relationship issues, use unhelpful coping mechanisms and experience many other challenges.

 There are a myriad of techniques for working with trauma and what works for one person may not work for another.
 Because everybody responds differently my main aim is to keep you psychologically safe while we find out what works for you.

-Some of the tools in my toolkit include: psychoeducation, trauma-informed somatic therapy, shadow work and mindfulness strategies.
-Hypnotherapy can also be helpful for trauma as it works with your subconscious.
+Some of the tools in my toolkit include: psychoeducation, trauma-informed therapy, acceptance and commitment therapy, somatic therapy, shadow work and mindfulness strategies.

-I have undertaken Trauma Training with the Blue Knot Foundation
+I have undertaken several trauma certifications with the Blue Knot Foundation - National Centre of Excellence for Complex Trauma